John Farris (American football)

-John Speed Farris (born November 2, 1940) is an American former professional football guard.
-He played college football for the Cerritos Falcons and the San Diego State Aztecs.
-After college, Farris was selected by the San Diego Chargers of the American Football League (AFL) in the 17th round of the 1964 AFL draft.
-He played two seasons for the Chargers before he was traded to the Miami Dolphins and subsequently released.
+John Speed Farris (born November 2, 1940) is an American former professional football player who was a guard for the San Diego Chargers of the American Football League (AFL).
+He played college football for the Cerritos Falcons and San Diego State Aztecs.
+After college, Farris was selected by the Chargers in the 17th round of the 1964 AFL draft.
+He played two seasons for San Diego before he was traded to the Miami Dolphins and subsequently released.

 Early life

 John Speed Farris was born on November 2, 1940, in Kansas City, Missouri, and grew up in Lakewood, California.
-His father, also named John, played college football for the Santa Clara Broncos under head coach Maurice J. "Clipper" Smith in the mid-1930s before embarking on a professional career.
+His father, also named John, played college football for the Santa Clara Broncos under head coach Maurice J. "Clipper" Smith in the mid-1930s before embarking on a professional football career.
 Farris attended St. Anthony High School in Long Beach, California, though he "never showed an interest in football" during this time, choosing to play baseball instead.

 College career

 Farris later enrolled at nearby Cerritos College, where he was a two-year letterman in football in 1960 and 1961.
 According to his father: "He decided to try it... and he quickly developed."
 Farris was the starting right tackle for the Falcons in both seasons.
 He was also listed as the team's heaviest player at 226 lbs.

 Farris transferred to San Diego State University (SDSU), where he played three more seasons.
 He immediately won the starting left tackle job for the Aztecs in 1962, joining an offensive line described as "one of the biggest in [the] collegiate ranks".
 In 1963, Farris was named a first-team all-California Collegiate Athletic Association (CCAA) selection.
 He repeated as a first-team all-CCAA performer in 1964, and collected second-team All-Pacific Coast and first-team Little All-Coast honors, both from United Press International (UPI).
 Farris was named the Aztecs' Most Valuable Lineman in each of his last two seasons as well.
 He was described by his head coach at SDSU, Don Coryell, as "the finest lineman [he had] ever coached".
 During his time in school, Farris was a member of the Sigma Chi fraternity.
 He was inducted into the Aztec Hall of Fame as a member of the class of 2008.